Zigrasimecia: Description

 Based on Z. tonsora, queens are similar in appearance to Gerontoformica based on the mandibular structure; these mandibles have two teeth, one of which is apical (situated closer to the apex) and the other is subapical (below the apex tooth).
 Other similar body structures include the large ocelli, short scapes, 12 antennomeres (antenna segments), small eyes, and a clypeal margin that has a row of peg-like denticles (small bumps on a tooth).
 Queens can be distinguished from Gerontoformica by their flattened, broad heads.
 They have a broad, concave clypeal margin with a high number of denticles and two short vertical rows of denticles.
 They have mandibles which are half the length of Gerontoformica and have a dense brush of spicule-like setae.
 Furthermore, the vertex (the upper surface of the head) has a pair of oval-shaped rugose (wrinkled) patches.

 Z. ferox is only known from small, wingless females.
-The head is similar to those of queens of Z. tonsora, but they can be separated by the lack of ocelli and rugose patches found on the vertex.
+The head is similar to that of queens of Z. tonsora, but they can be separated by the lack of ocelli and rugose patches found on the vertex.
 Only a single row of denticles is present, and the vertexal margin (seen posterodorsally) is concave.
 The mesosoma is smooth and contains a single spine, fovea (a pit or depression in a structure) or carina (a keel-like elevation on the body-wall of an insect).
 The posterior portion of the propodeal surface is concave; it is high and strongly angled.
 All legs have flattened femurs (the largest region of an insect's leg) and tibiae, and the tibiae are carinated both anteriorly and posteriorly.
 The gaster (the bulbous posterior portion of the metasoma) has five known segments.
 Like the queen, Z. ferox has a large, retractable stinger, in which the external part is enclosed by the gonostyli (sting sheaths).